cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 }
 ```

 Next in our variable definitions we declare the types of variables you are planning to provide.
-In our case we have one variable `input` of type `!CustomerInput`.
+In our case we have one variable, we are going to make a new varible `$input` of type `!CustomerInput`.
 We get this information from the schema and Docs side bar in GraphiQL.
-We also want to pass this variable down to our mutation.
+In GraphQL, variables are prepended by the `$` sign.
+We also want to pass this new variable down to our mutation, which is expecting an `input` parameter.
+All together our mutation should now look like this.

 ```graphql
 mutation CustomerUpdate($input: CustomerInput!) {